USC-ACTLab/crazyswarm/README.md

 Use SEGGER Real-Time Transfers (RRT):

 ```
-./JLinkExe -if swd -device STM32F405RG -speed 4000
+./JLinkExe -if swd -device STM32F405RG -speed 4000 -autoconnect 1
 ```

-and type `connect`.
 In a second terminal:

 ```
 ./JLinkRTTClient